nadelstein/GOLD806/all_class_resources/Module1-Hurricanes/806-edss-day1-part1.md

 Day 1.1): Hurricanes Data
 ================

+>   - In this part we provide an introduction to the topic of
+>     Hurricanes.
+>   - Watch the youtube video: “How do hurricanes form?”
+>   - Become familiar with common terms associated to Hurricanes.

 ## Introduction

 <img src="../images/eda/sandy-hurricane.jpg" title="NASA satellite image of hurricane Sandy, 2012 (source: wikimedia commons)" alt="NASA satellite image of hurricane Sandy, 2012 (source: wikimedia commons)" width="75%" />